erri120/GameFinder/README.md

 }
 ```

 Both `config/config.vdf` and `steamapps/libraryfolders.vdf` are parsed for possible Universe locations.
-Theoretically, Steam keeps these files synced but there have been some user reports of this not happening.
+Steam should keep these files synced but there have been some user reports of this not happening.

-The `steamapps` subdirectory contains the `appmanifest_*.acf` files we need. `.acf` files have the same KeyValue format as `.vdf` files so parsing very easy:
+The `steamapps` subdirectory contains the `appmanifest_*.acf` files we need. `.acf` files have the same KeyValue format as `.vdf` files so parsing is very easy:

 ```text
 "AppState"